 According to the email etiquette, the To field is used to enter the email address of the main recipients.
 While CC is used to enter the email address of the additional people who are interested in the information or when you simply want to keep them in the loop.
 While CC is used when you want the main recipients to know that other people have also been sent the same message, BCC is used when you don’t want the main recipients to know who has received the same copy of the email.

 Many a time, you may want to CC and BCC yourself or your colleagues in an email so that you are in the loop of important conversations.
 To make your task easier, Outlook and Gmail enable you to automatically CC and BCC any email address on every email you send.
 While these can be messy, in some situations, you may need to have a copy of all the ongoing series of email conversations.

-You can set a simple rule in Gmail and Outlook that will automatically CC and BCC certain email address to all the emails you compose.
-In this article, we explain in detail on how to auto CC and BCC a specific email address in Outlook and Gmail.
+You can set a simple rule in Gmail and Outlook that will automatically CC and BCC certain email addresses to all the emails you compose.
+In this article, we explain in detail how to auto CC and BCC a specific email address in Outlook and Gmail.